bshort/Notes/Strad.md

        They have an identifiable emblem

-Roland iks coming with us
+Roland is coming with us

 The dragon is Asherdalan - related to the dragon cult